📝 Anyone who sells food · ⏱️ 3 min read

 Calculate milk costs per coffee

-Milk is often the most expensive component after coffee beans.
-This is where mistakes often happen:
+Milk's often the priciest component after coffee beans.
+This is where mistakes frequently happen:

 Whole milk: €1.20 per liter